cirosantilli/markdown-style-guide/index.md

 ## Line breaks

+Avoid line breaks, as they don't have generally accepted semantic meaning.

-Force a line break by ending a line with exactly two spaces.
+In the rare case you absolutely need them, end a lines with exactly two spaces.

 ## Headers